pmunts/muntsos/README.md

     Embedded Linux.
 Linux kernel 5.15.x still doesn't work right on Raspberry Pi 1 boards, so they are still frozen at kernel 5.10.95 for the moment.
+-   29 August 2022 -- Refreshed all toolchain packages, kernels, and
+    extensions.
+Toolchains for the BeagleBone and Raspberry Pi 2/3/4 have been built with Crosstool-NG release 1.25.0, providing GCC 10.3.0.
+GCC 10.3.0 causes problems for the now obsolete Raspberry Pi 1 so its toolchain was built with Crosstoo-NG release 1.24.0, providing GCC 8.3.0.
+The Raspberry Pi 1 kernel has now been advanced to 5.15.61, as with the Raspberry Pi 2/3/4.
+MuntsOS for the ARMv6 Raspberry Pi 1 is now in maintenance mode.
+I will keep supporting the Raspberry Pi 1 for as long as possible.

 Quick Setup Instructions for the Impatient
 ------------------------------------------